aagiser/Basic-Front-end-Projects/README.md

-# Front-end_sololearn_course
+# Front-end Projects
-This repo is for my exercises that I do in "Front-end for Beginners" course in sololearn.
+This repo is for my exercises and projects that I do for Front-end developing.